bitovi/academy/src/typescript/5-classes.md

 ### Constructor

-The constructor method is how to create and initialize a new object with members.
-The constructor is used when we call a class with the ``new`` keyword, because it constructs and retuns a new object for us with properties we gave it.
+The constructor method is how to initialize a new object with members.
+The constructor is used when we call a class with the ``new`` keyword, because it constructs and returns a new object for us with properties we gave it.

+REPHRASE THIS FOR NEW KEYWORD DOING THE WORK, CONSTRUCTOR IS LIFECYCLE METHOD,

 @sourceref ./5-3-class-constructor.html
 @codepen